-Endometrial hyperplasia is a thickening of the inner lining of the womb (uterus).
+Endometrial hyperplasia is a thickening of the womb lining (uterus).
 It usually causes abnormal vaginal bleeding.
 It may return to normal without any treatment in some cases.
 In others, hormone treatment or an operation may be needed.
 In some women it may progress to a cancer of the lining of the womb.
 Treatment is usually successful and prevents cancer from developing.

 There are two types of endometrial hyperplasia: